MarufZak/study-logs/nodejs-design-patterns/README.md

 - `resolve(obj)`: This function will fulfill the Promise with the provided fulfillment value, which will be obj if obj is a value.
 If obj is Promise, it’ll be the fullfillment value of the obj.
 - `reject(err)`: This rejects the Promise with the reason err.

+  Promise static methods:

+- `Promise.resolve(obj)`: If a Promise is passed, then that Promise is returned as it is.
+If a thenable is provided, then it's **_converted_** 🤯 \*\*to the Promise implementation in use.
+If a value is provided, then the Promise will be fulfilled with that value.
+- `Promise.reject(err)`: This method creates a Promise that rejects with err as the reason.
+- `Promise.all(iterable)`: This method creates a Promise that fulfills with an array of fulfillment values when every item in the input iterable (such as an Array) object fulfills.
+If any Promise in the iterable object rejects, then the Promise returned by Promise.all() will reject with the first rejection reason.
+Each item in the iterable object can be a Promise, a generic thenable 🤯, or a value.
+- `Promise.allSettled(iterable)`: This method waits for all the input promises to fulfill or reject and then returns an array of objects containing the fulfillment value or the rejection reason for each input Promise.
+The difference with Promise.all() is that Promise.allSettled() will always wait for each Promise to either fulfill or reject, instead of immediately rejecting when one of the promises rejects.
+- `Promise.race(iterable)`: This method returns a Promise that is equivalent to the first Promise in iterable that settles.